The

 Changes in or amendments to contractual terms and conditions

 If changes such as these occur and they impact or could impact the supplier’s risk profile, the supplier is reassessed.
 Significant incidents, such as regulatory investigations, penalties or negative media attention can also trigger reassessment.
 A third party risk monitoring service assists us in identifying incidents associated with Roche suppliers.
+We ensure relevant procurement colleagues and relationship managers are appropriately trained in our Risk Management program.

 Compliance with the Roche Supplier Code of Conduct is assessed through Roche’s Supplier Sustainability Assurance Visit (SSAV) program.
 The Roche Supplier Code of Conduct includes the Pharmaceutical Supply Chain Initiative (PSCI) Principles and uses the PSCI audit program and tools as the foundation for the Roche SSAV program.
 Key aspects of the PSCI Principles are depicted below.

-Supplier Sustainability Assurance Visits are collaborative.
-Auditors are SA8000 certified and corrective action plans are mutually agreed upon.
-Roche wants to ensure that suppliers meet our sustainability performance expectations and will assist them in planning to meet those expectations.
+External auditors are SA8000 certified or equivalent, and corrective action plans are mutually agreed upon.
+Roche wants to ensure that suppliers meet our sustainability performance expectations and will assist them in planning to meet these expectations.
+We regularly follow up with our suppliers on their progress and close the CAP.
+If the mutually agreed goals are not met we take appropriate remediation action.

 In addition to SSAV and SHE, Roche conducts other audits to ensure that our suppliers are best positioned to help us deliver what patients need next.
 These include, but are not limited to, quality and information technology (IT) audits to ensure effective cybersecurity.